Lijcoesh/TBC/README.md

-# BitBattle
+# CodeCarnival

 A community-driven platform where developers and designers compete by submitting creative projects — from absurd UI/UX designs to funny React components and original experiments.
 Inspired by the legendary 2017 Reddit "worst design" contest and React Bits.

 ---

 # Vision
-BitBattle is part hackathon, part meme culture, part portfolio builder.
+CodeCarnival is part hackathon, part meme culture, part portfolio builder.
 We celebrate originality, humor, and creativity — not just technical correctness.

 ---